nus-cs2103-AY2122S1/ip/docs/README.md

 ## Key Features

-1. **Task Management** - Add, delete and complete tasks of the following categories:
+- **Task Management** - Add, delete and complete tasks of the following categories:
   - Todo
   - Deadline
   - Event

-2. **Search via** (task name)
+- **Search via** (task name)
   - Existing tasks can be filtered via their task names or their tagged categories.

-3. **List** tasks
+- **List** tasks
- - Provides an overview of all tasks and their current status.
+  -Provides an overview of all tasks and their current status.

 ## Usage